TomiVidal99/Librarian/README.md

 # Librarian

-Provides an UI to have organize and make backup of our data by setting everything up just once.
+Facilitates data management through an intuitive user interface, allowing users to efficiently organize and create backups with a one-time setup.
+Simplify data handling with ease and ensure secure storage through seamless configuration.

 ## Screenshots